isaac0964/isaac0964.github.io/README.md

 - Applied statistical models (e.g., clustering, classification) on extracted CV data to group candidates and support automated profiling and decision-making.

+## Projects

+### Using MobileNetv2 for Crop Pest Classification
+This project leverages MobileNetv2, a lightweight convolutional neural network, to classify images of crop pests efficiently.
+Designed for deployment in resource-constrained environments, the model enables accurate pest identification directly from field images, aiding early pest detection and supporting sustainable agricultural practices.